PeterGamma/What-happened-to-livetrack.io/README.md

 https://www.mathworks.com/help/comm/examples/modeling-of-ble-devices-with-heart-rate-profile.html

- I suppose the author of the example code has developed the example without Matlab and a BLE heart rate sensor.
-I was searching for it in the Wireshark community.
-Unfortunately, I could not find it.
+ I suppose the author of the example code has developed the example with a BLE heart rate sensor.
+It would be great to know which BLE heart rate sensor he was using.

- It would be great to have such a BLE example code without Matlab and a BLE sensor.